-- a.
-General.
-Flood-producing storms may occur over the basin anytime but are more frequent during the winter and early spring.
-These storms are usually of the frontal variety lasting two to four days.
-Summer storms are the convective type thundershowers with high intensity rainfall over small areas which produce local floods.
-In the fall, occasional heavy rains may accompany dissipating tropical cyclones. - b.
+b.
 Record Floods.
 A major storm system in the spring of 1990 produced record floods on the Alabama River.
 On 16 March 1990, with the river still high from previous rains, the entire basin received very heavy rainfall for two days.
-For the two-day total, R. F. Henry reported nine inches, Millers Ferry reported 6.75 inches and Claiborne had 9.5 inches.
-The upper basin received an average of six to seven inches during this period.
+For the two-day total, R. F. Henry reported 9 inches, Millers Ferry reported 6.75 inches, and Claiborne had 9.5 inches.
+The upper basin received an average of 6-7 inches during this period.
 R. F. Henry discharged a record-breaking 220,000 cfs on 20 March 1990, producing a record tailwater of 135.4 feet NGVD29.
 The largest known flood for the entire period of record is the historical flood of February-March 1961 with a peak discharge of 283,200 cfs.
 Another significant flood occurred on 11-16 March 1929, when 10 inches of rainfall over a period of three days was recorded in the vicinity of Auburn, Alabama.
-A peak discharge was not recorded for the historical flood of April 1886, which is the greatest flood on record for the Millers Ferry Project downstream of R. F. Henry. - 4-07.
+A peak discharge was not recorded for the historical flood of April 1886, which is the greatest flood on record for the Millers Ferry Project downstream of R. F. Henry.

+4-07.
 Runoff Characteristics.
 The tributaries contributing flow to the Alabama River above the R. F. Henry Dam exhibit wide variations in runoff characteristics.
 They range from very flashy in the mountainous regions of the Coosa Basin above Rome, Georgia, to very slow rising and falling in the lower reaches.
 The mean annual discharge for the period January 1929 through December 1999 is 23,386 cfs or about 1.3 cfs per square mile.

-The average daily discharges shown on Plates 4-5 through 4-11 and the mean monthly and annual flows on Plates 4-12 through 4-13 were developed from data for the USGS gages at Selma and Montgomery, Alabama, and at the R. F. Henry Project.
+The average daily discharges shown on Plates 4-5 through 4-12 and the mean monthly and annual flows on Plates 4-13 through 4-15 were developed from data for the U.S. Geological Survey (USGS) gages at Selma and Montgomery, Alabama, and at the R. F. Henry Project.
 The data at Selma and Montgomery, Alabama, were adjusted using area ratios to the R. F. Henry site.
-The data was extended to 1939 to provide the same coverage as was in the previous water control manual.
+The data were extended to 1939 to provide the same coverage as was in the previous water control manual.
 All three gages were needed to provide complete coverage.